 From there, iron boosts metabolism function and produces energy.

 3. Lentils are a superfood that can help improve your dog's health.

 Lentils may be considered a superfood in some aspects.
 Multiple aspects in lentils may contribute to extending your dog's lifespan, including:

 - the high levels of fiber that contribute to lower cholesterol and high blood pressure.

 - The leveling of blood sugar after a meal.

 4. Lentils may prevent certain diseases.

-3 Potential Side Effects of Lentils for Dogs
+3 Potential Side Effects for Dogs That Eat Lentils

 1. Lentil consumption can lead to gas and stomach upset in dogs.